 Last, but not least, is the easiest prevention method of all: Just ask.
 Waitstaff who inquire about allergies upfront may do more to prevent an incident than any other strategy on this list.
 Asking if anyone at the table has any food allergies takes less than a minute, but it could save you thousands on a potential lawsuit.

 Searching for ways to save money on your insurance?
 Call Tabak Insurance Agency.
-Whether you’re investigating insurance needed for restaurants for the first time or you just want a better deal, we can help.
+Whether you’re investigating insurance for bars & restaurants for the first time or you just want a better deal, we can help.